 Visiting Our Museums

 Our indoor and outdoor spaces are open at both the Natural History Museum and La Brea Tar Pits.
 The Hart Museum remains closed at this time.

-We celebrate the diversity of our audiences and, as we open our doors again, are committed to doing so with equity, accessibility, and inclusion in mind.
+We celebrate the diversity of our audiences and are committed to doing so with equity, accessibility, and inclusion in mind.

-As part of our commitment to your health and safety during your visit, the museum is implementing a number of measures, including:
+As part of our ongoing commitment to your health and safety during your visit, the museum will continue to implement a number of measures, including:

 - Thorough cleaning of all public spaces including, restrooms, exhibition areas, handrails, and counters

 - Plexiglass barriers at our food service counters.

 - Stay home if not feeling well